 Interview Question: How Easily Do You Assimilate into a New Environment?

-When you’re applying for a temporary position, or for a position with a temp agency, you’re likely to be asked some questions relating to your ability to cope with new situations and people.
-You may also be asked the same or a similar question when you're applying for a permanent position.
-You should give some thought to how you would answer the job interview question "How easily do you think you assimilate into a new environment?"
+Whether you are applying for a permanent position, a temporary one, or for a position with a temp agency, you’re likely to be asked some questions relating to your ability to cope with new situations and people.
+Many employers expect their new hires to “hit the ground running,” and so you should give some thought to how you would answer the job interview question, "How easily do you think you assimilate into a new environment?"

 Try to come up with some examples of when you have applied these traits successfully when being met with a new environment or situation.
 These examples work well for interviews at various companies and any temp agencies you can find.